Could eating whatever you like, for at least some of the time, be the answer to your weight-loss woes? Surprisingly yes, read on to find out why.

 How does the 80/20 rule diet work?

-Followers adopt a healthy eating plan for 80 per cent of the time, this should address personal nutritional needs while meeting nutritional guidelines.
-These guidelines typically include eating a daily minimum of five portions of vegetables and fruit, choosing wholegrains rather than refined versions, enjoying more fish, poultry, beans and pulses and less red meat, and opting for lower-fat dairy or dairy alternatives.
-No food groups are omitted from the plan, leaving it up to the follower to select the foods they most enjoy.
+Followers adopt a healthy eating plan for 80 per cent of the time which addresses personal nutritional needs and meet nutritional guidelines.
+These include eating five portions of fruit and vegetables a day, eating more wholegrains, enjoying fish, poultry, beans and less red meat, and opting for lower-fat dairy.
+No food groups are omitted.

 How to calculate the 80/20 rule

-Whichever way you adopt the plan, you do need to keep in mind that 80 per cent compliance to healthier options is needed to deliver the results you’ve set out to achieve and that portion control of the flexible element of your diet remains important.
+Whichever way you adopt the plan, you do need to keep in mind that the 80 per cent healthy time is needed to deliver results and portion control remains important, especially in the 20 per cent.

 How to follow the 80/20 rule diet